 Georgia: The Fresh Market, Atlanta

 The store got its start in Greensboro, North Carolina, and now it has spread to the Big Peach—and Georgians couldn’t be happier.
-Grab a quick lunch from their readymade options (the shrimp salad and vegetable spring rolls are popular picks), indulge in assorted chocolates or jellybeans from the bulk candy bins, or simply enjoy the warm ambiance created by the cozy decor and the friendly staff.
+Grab a quick lunch from The Fresh Market’s readymade options (the shrimp salad and vegetable spring rolls are popular picks), indulge in assorted chocolates or jellybeans from the bulk candy bins, or simply enjoy the warm ambiance created by the cozy decor and the friendly staff.
 These are the things your grocer isn’t telling you.

 Hawaii: Don Quijote, Honolulu

 A lot of traditional Hawaiian fare is heavily influenced by Asian culture—so it makes sense that all three of the Japanese chain‘s American stores are located on the islands.
 You could spend hours discovering all of the eclectic specialty foods, such as green tea Kit Kats and mochi waffle mix.
 Check out the aisle that’s completely devoted to Hello Kitty while you’re there, too.

 Since Charlie Broulim opened his first store back in 1922, Broulim’s has prided itself on providing the freshest, seasonal produce to the citizens of Idaho.
 The grocer recently went digital as well, so you can now shop online and either have your groceries delivered or “click and collect” to avoid pesky crowds and lines.